-- Your family, teachers and guidance counsellors.
-Their information and insight could help you make an informed decision.
+- Your family, teachers and guidance counsellors - for information and insights that may help you make an informed decision.

 Research Funding Options

 While you research universities and programs, you may also wish to research your funding options.
 OUInfo lists the universities' scholarships.
 The Ontario and Canadian governments also provide financial assistance to those who need it.

 Decide Which Programs Interest You

 Make a list of the programs that interest you and their OUAC program codes.
 Keep this list handy – you may need the OUAC program codes when you apply.